5l1v3r1/pragmash/README.md

 As a shorthand for `get`, you can use a `$` followed by the variable name:

     write ./home.html $x

+This means that, in order to pass the "$" character to a command, you must escape it or include it in quotes:

+    puts \$100.00 is your account balance.
+    puts "$100.00 is your account balance."

 ## If conditionals